 That’s likely to make it a little better at handling some multitasking.
-Still, both phones are among the most powerful Android devices on the market — so don’t assume that just because the Note 20 has a little less RAM that it’s unable to handle certain tasks.
+Still, both phones are among the most powerful Android devices on the market — so don’t assume that just because the Note 20 has a little less

 The standard Note 20 has a 4,300mAh battery, while the Note 20 Ultra boasts a 4,500mAh battery.
 While the Note 20 Ultra’s battery is bigger, that doesn’t necessarily translate to a longer battery life, especially given the fact that the Note 20 Ultra has a higher-resolution display.
 We’ll have to wait and see how the batteries compete.
 Thankfully, they both charge in a myriad of ways, including fast charging at up to 25W.
 They both also support 15W wireless charging, and even support device-to-device charging at up to 4.5 watts.